donejs/donejs/docs/guide.md

 #### AJAX

-When not running in a traditional browser environment AJAX requests need to be made to an external URL.
+When not running in a traditional browser environment, AJAX requests need to be made to an external URL.
 The module `steal-platform` aids in detecting environments like Cordova so special behavior can be added.
 Install the module: